Winchester Castle F.C.: Ground

-The venue is accessed off the A31,by a signposted track, which can be easily missed by a first-time visitor.
-Upon entry there is a large car-park with the pavilion/changing rooms adjacent.
+The venue is accessed off the A31, by a signposted track.
+Upon entry, there is a car-park with the pavilion/changing rooms adjacent.
 There are two well-maintained adult football pitches with the far one being used for 1st Team fixtures.
-The pitch is surrounded by a fixed barrier and also has home/away dugouts and a small covered enclosure, which as the venue is somewhat exposed to the elements, is much appreciated by spectators.
-There is also a large grass bank which runs parallel with the length of the far side and as provides an excellent view of both the pitch and the surrounding countryside.
-It is these facilities that enabled the club to play in the Hampshire Premier League.
+The pitch is surrounded by a fixed barrier and also has home/away dugouts and a small covered enclosure.
+There is also a large grass bank parallel with the length of the far side and as provides an excellent view of both the pitch and the surrounding countryside.

 The ground remains in use today for grassroots football.
-There is hope amongst local football followers that one day Castle may re-form again or that another club may take up residence.

-Notable Players
+Notable players

 In the late Seventies, Winchester Castle were managed by the former Southampton and Walsall goalkeeper John Christie.

-The club many fine players during their existence.
-Stalwart Mick Crowfoot gave many years devoted service.

-Local Rivalries
+Local rivalries

-Winchester Castle enjoyed a long running rivalry with a number of clubs in the area, most notably Winchester City and Alresford Town.
+Winchester Castle maintained rivalry with a number of clubs in the area, most notably Winchester City and Alresford Town.